Mohammed-Ahmed-Khaled/first_flutter_project/README.md

 ## Features
 - AppBar: Displays the title "My First Project".
-- ImageRowWidget: Shows two images (local and network) in a row with spacing.
+- ImageRow: Shows two images (local and network) in a row with spacing.
 - TextWidget: Displays a customized text with specific font, size, color, and weight.

 ## Commands Used